 how to peel peaches by blanching in a pot of water.

-How to cut a Peach
+How to cut a peach

 Once your peach skins are removed, your peaches are ready to cut.
 The easiest way to cut is NOT to slice all the way around the peach from top to bottom and up to the top again.
 Instead, I like to set the peach on the cutting board, hold it firmly on one side, and slice straight down so it creates a pit-free, flat-on-one-side slice.
 I rotate the peach a quarter turn and cut the same way again, then twice more.
 This leaves you with a “core” of sorts with the pit in it, which you can then slice the little piece from top and bottom.
 I do this for two reasons: first, it eliminates the need to scoop-slice out the red fringey bits that cling to the peach, and second, it creates all flat-on-one-side pieces which are much easier to get thin, uniform slices from.